 Note: *4QFY25 PAT is adjusted to Exceptional Item (net of tax).

 The company saw its Gross Profit Margin jump by an impressive 700 basis points (bps) both YoY and QoQ, reaching 76%.
 This is a strong indicator of an improved product mix, better cost realization, or favorable raw material prices.
+This significant improvement suggests the company is effectively shifting towards higher-value products and optimizing its production.

 The most striking figure is the Profit After Tax (PAT), which soared by an astonishing 236% YoY to INR 47 crores!
 Even on a QoQ adjusted basis, PAT grew by a strong 42%.
 This remarkable jump suggests a significant turnaround in the company’s profitability.
+A noteworthy factor contributing to this was a 21% YoY reduction in finance costs, achieved by replacing high-cost NCDs with lower-cost debt, despite a temporary mark-to-market impact from Euro loan appreciation.
+The effective tax rate was also low at 5.5% due to the amalgamation of INM Technologies, which brought unabsorbed losses.
+While the tax benefit is temporary, the core operational improvements are driving this PAT growth.

 Based on this dramatic shift in profitability, coupled with the strategic focus on high-margin segments and new product launches, Shilpa Medicare appears to be firmly in a turnaround phase, exhibiting strong characteristics of transitioning into a fast grower.
 The focus will now be on sustaining this momentum and further improving capital efficiency.

 From a financing perspective, the company’s Net Debt to EBITDA remained stable at a healthy 1.6x (TTM).
 This indicates that the company is managing its debt effectively and its growth investments are not unduly burdening its balance sheet.
 The reduction in finance costs YoY is also a positive signal regarding debt servicing efficiency.
+The proposed 1:1 bonus issue further signals management’s confidence and aims to improve stock liquidity and provide benefits to long-term investors.

-In the current Indian economic context, where domestic-growth themes are favored, Shilpa Medicare’s diversified strategy—focusing on high-value, regulated markets (US/EU) through complex APIs and formulations, coupled with its growing domestic presence (NorUDCA) and CDMO capabilities—positions it well.
+In the current Indian economic context, where domestic-growth themes are favored, Shilpa Medicare’s diversified strategy—focusing on high-value, regulated markets (US/EU) through complex APIs and formulations, coupled with its growing domestic presence (NorUDCA) and robust CDMO capabilities—positions it well.
 The company’s R&D-driven approach and focus on high-margin segments align with the broader market’s call for fundamental strength and earnings visibility in a selective investment environment.